 7. Thai Smile

-Thai Smile was opened in 1991 by Yim which means “smile” in Thai.
-The current owners are Yim’s son and his wife.
-This has been a staple in Thai food in Palm Springs for many years, and many years to come.
+Thai Smile was opened in 1991 by a talented chef named Yim (which means “smile” in Thai).
+The current owners are Yim’s son, Mai, and his wife, Noi.
+This delightful eatery has been a staple destination for Thai food in Palm Springs for many years, and hopefully will remain so for many years to come!

 The food is so good that Thai Smile was awarded the Thai Select Seal of Approval by none other than the Royal Thai Government Ministry of Commerce.
-This is a prestigious award that isn’t given very easily.
+As you can imagine, this is a prestigious award that isn’t bestowed at random!

-Dedicated to serving the freshest and most authentic handcrafted Thai dishes, Thai Smile uses only fresh and young vegetables that are delivered daily.
+Dedicated to serving the freshest and most authentic handcrafted Thai dishes, Thai Smile uses only fresh, young vegetables that are delivered daily.
 Premium cuts of meat and seafood are paired with authentic Thai spices and herbs that give each and every dish that true Thai taste.

 Each dish is handcrafted and expertly prepared from scratch.
-Using high-flame woks, the chefs prepare each meal with attention to detail and care for each and every ingredient used.
+Using high-flame woks, the chefs prepare each meal with care and attention to detail.

-The establishment respectfully asks customers to wait 20-40 minutes depending on volume, to receive their dish.
-Taking all the proper steps to prepare each dish with this amount of care takes time, as we know, a perfect dish can never be rushed.
+Depending on the number of diners, the management respectfully asks customers to wait 20-40 minutes, to receive their meal.
+Taking all the proper steps to prepare each dish with this amount of care takes time.
+A perfect dish can never be rushed!

-If you are looking for the top Thai restaurant in Palm Springs, search no more because you’ve already found it.
+If you’re looking for the top Thai restaurant in Palm Springs, search no more.
+This is it.

-If you are flying quite often, and find yourself in Palm Springs, make sure you’re using AwardWallet to earn all the points and redeem them for exclusive offers and deals on flights, hotels, and much more.
+If you fly quite often and find yourself in Palm Springs, make sure you’re using AwardWallet to earn all the points and redeem them for exclusive offers and deals on flights, hotels, and much more.

-See Related: 15 Best Things to do in Northern California
+See Related: 15 Things to Do in Northern California

-When the New York Times does a review of your restaurant you know your establishment is kind of a big deal.
-They had this to say about Copley’s: “The hottest place is Copley’s on Palm Canyon, a lively restaurant in a rustic-chic cottage that was once home of Cary Grant.”
+When the New York Times does a review of your restaurant, you know your establishment is kind of a big deal.
+The review had this to say about Copley’s: “The hottest place is Copley’s on Palm Canyon, a lively restaurant in a rustic-chic cottage that was once home to Cary Grant.”

-The 1940’s former guesthouse of Cary Grant, the famous 1940s and 50s actor, has been converted into Copley’s on Palm Canyon.
+Cary Grant, yo!
+The 1940s former guesthouse of Cary Grant, the famous English-American actor, has been converted into Copley’s on Palm Canyon Drive.

-This establishment is a casual restaurant with a sophisticated feel to it.
-Sit in either a friendly section of the indoor or outdoor seating areas for a beautiful night in Palm Springs.
+This establishment is a casual restaurant with a sophisticated feel.
+Sit in the indoor or outdoor seating areas to enjoy a beautiful night in Palm Springs.

-Opening its doors in 2004, Copley’s on Palm Canyon became one of the premier restaurants in Palm Springs and has been serving superior quality and food ever since.
+Copley’s on Palm Canyon opened its doors in 2004.
+It quickly became one of the premier restaurants in Palm Springs and has been serving superior-quality food ever since.

-The menu is a staple of contemporary American dishes filled with unique and exciting elements.
-This is why they’ve been rated time and time again by Zagat’s and New York Times.
+The menu features staples of contemporary American cuisine filled with unique and exciting elements.
+This is why the restaurant has been rated time and time again by Zagat’s and the New York Times.

 See Related: YouTube Video of Tahquitz Canyon

-After traveling to the South of France, owner Liz Ostoich fell in love with her travels to the region.
-She wanted to share her experiences with everyone and decided she wanted to open a restaurant that served similar style food from the beloved region of France.
+After traveling to the South of France, Liz Ostoich fell in love with the region.
+She wanted to share her experiences with everyone and decided to open a restaurant that served food similar to dishes found in this beloved region of France.
+That restaurant is FARM.

-The owners and staff of FARM want every dish to deliver a unique and extraordinary sensory impression that is long-lasting on your tastebuds.
+The owners and staff of FARM want every dish to deliver a unique and extraordinary, long-lasting sensory experience to your taste buds.

 The garden patio and floral landscaping really shine in the desert sun during the summer months.
-The authentic menu transports you to parts of France that just aren’t achievable at most establishments.
+The authentic menu delivers French cuisine that’s just not achievable at most establishments.

-Jams and sauces are made in-house with attention to detail in every dish, keeping a close eye on tastes, aromas, and textures.
-There are zero freezers and microwaves, as each dish is hand-prepared by chefs with incredible attention to detail.
+Jams and sauces are made in-house with care taken to deliver just the right tastes, aromas and textures.
+The restaurant uses no freezers or microwaves, and each dish is hand-prepared by chefs who pay incredible attention to detail.

-Sit in the peaceful setting of downtown Palm Springs and soak up some sun while eating at one of the only farm-to-table restaurants in Palm Springs.
+Sit in the peaceful setting of downtown Palm Springs, and soak up some sun while dining at one of the few farm-to-table restaurants in Palm Springs.